mark-sed/moss-lang/docs/language-reference/3-notes.md

 xString stands for a string that is prefixed by some identificator.
 There are built-in formats, such as markdown (`md`) or `pdf`.
 But there can be also custom prefixes, that are needed for outputting custom format.
-If this prefix matches any global function name and this function takes one argument, then this string is also sent to it for additional parsing (if this is desired).
+If this prefix matches any global function name that has been annotated as `@formatter` and this function takes one argument, then this string is also sent to it for additional parsing (if this is desired).

 ```go